-eGALitarian Brass is a classical quintet by day and a party band by night consisting of Kate Amrine and Melissa Muñoz on Trumpet, Blair Hamrick on french horn, Julie Dombroski on trombone, and Heather Ewer on tuba. eGALitarian Brass is dedicated to performing and commissioning new works by diverse composers and breaking boundaries of chamber music today as a classical quintet.
-We prioritize performing music by diverse composers and commissioning new repertoire with an emphasis on music by women composers, who have often been historically underrepresented in brass repertoire. eGALitarian Brass also performs as a brass band, collaborating with Shelby Blezinger-McCay on drums; performing jazz, commercial and New Orleans music.
-In addition to our performances, we have also presented educational workshops at both Rutgers University and Concept Lab, collaborating with composers on developing new compositions and writing for brass quintet.
+eGALitarian Brass is a classical quintet by day and a party band by night consisting of Kate Amrine and Melissa Muñoz on Trumpet, Blair Hamrick on french horn, Julie Dombroski on trombone, and Heather Ewer on tuba. eGALitarian Brass is dedicated to performing and commissioning new works by diverse composers and breaking the boundaries of chamber music today.
+We prioritize performing music by diverse composers and commissioning new repertoire with an emphasis on music by women and non binary composers, who have often been historically underrepresented in brass repertoire. eGALitarian Brass also performs as a party band, collaborating with Shelby Blezinger-McCay on drums; performing pop, jazz, funk, and more.

 eGALitarian Brass has been awarded several grants over the years to fund our performances and commissions and we are so grateful for the support.
-In 2021, we received a Chamber Music America Ensemble Forward grant, made possible with generous support from the New York Community Trust, to fund a year of coachings with Eric Reed on our repertoire.
-We were also awarded a 2021 City Artist Corp grant to fund a free public performance featuring eGALitarian as a Brass Band at a women-owned bar in Brooklyn.
+Most recently in our 2022 season, we are presenting three concerts funded by a Lower Manhattan Cultural Council and an LMCC Upper Manhattan Empowerment Zone grant.
+We also performed a concert sponsored by both the Washington Square Park Conservancy and the Music Performance Trust Fund.
+We have received a Chamber Music America Ensemble Forward grant in 2021, made possible with generous support from the New York Community Trust, to fund a year of coachings with Eric Reed on our repertoire.
+We were also awarded a 2021 City Artist Corp grant to fund a free public performance as our party band configuration at a women owned bar in Brooklyn.
 We were selected as a recipient of the 2019 New York Women Composers Seed Grant to premiere a concert of music by New York Women Composers.
 In 2018 we were awarded a Juilliard Project Grant to create a music video project of Gina Gillie’s Brass Trio staged in various iconic NYC locations.
 To stay up to date with eGALitarian Brass and all of their projects: please follow the group on social media @egalitarianbrass